gramener/gramex/gramex/apps/guide/quickstart/README.md

 In order to start this tutorial, we will need to:

 * [Install and set up Gramex](../install)
-* [Download the data](serve/store-sales.csv) and save it at a convenient location on our computer.
+* [Download the data](serve/store-sales.csv) and save it at a convenient location on your computer.

 <div class="card shadow text-white bg-dark">
   <div class="card-body">